kindofluke/producers-chair-odsc/README.md

 RUN_DATA = False
 ```
 These control certain long-running actions to create the datasets and load them from disk.
 This is just meant to speed up the process.

+The notebooks do use DataRobot APIs which will require a DataRobot API Key.
+You can get a free trial at https://www.datarobot.com/trial/ However, there also code cells that build models and the vector DB without DataRobot so a key is not required.

+## System Requirements

+1. Python 3.11
+2. Install all of the requriements in the requirements.txt file
+3. Consider using a cloud hosted notebook such as DataRobot CodeSpaces OR Google Colab becuase the embedding model can be quite large 500mb downloaded to create the vector database.